 - GPSINAI.

+If service scoping is to be performed at the IRI-POI in the SMSF, the IRI-POI in the SMSF shall support the following CSP service types (see clause 4.4.2 and clause 5.2.4):

+- Messaging

+If the IRI-POI in the SMSF receives an ActivateTask message and the ListOfServiceTypes parameter contains a ServiceType that is not supported, the IRI-POI in the SMSF shall reject the task with an appropriate error as described in ETSI TS 103 221-1 [7] clause 6.2.1.2.

 Table 6.2.5-1 shows the minimum details of the LI_X1 ActivateTask message used for provisioning the IRI-POI in the SMSF.

 Table 6.2.5-1: ActivateTask message for the IRI-POI in the SMSF